JJMFreriksen/paper-kinderformularium/README.md

-# Pre-processing systematic review data for the Dutch Pediatric Formulary
+# Scripts - Reviewing Scientific Literature for Risk-Benefit Analysis of the Dutch Pediatric Formulary

 This repository is part of a project of the Dutch Pediatric Formulary to evaluate the benefit of using ASReview LAB for the development of Risk Benefit Analysis (RBA).